 - BankAmeriDeals.
 Earn cash back on eligible purchases when you have a Bank of America credit or debit card.

 - Credit cards.
-Choose from four different credit card options, each with their own perks and rewards.
+Choose from eight different standard credit cards and more than a dozen cobranded credit card options, each with their own perks and rewards.

 - Home loans.
 Take out a mortgage or home equity loan, or refinance your house.